x13a/caddy-l4-docker/README.md

 Caddy with L4 plugin Docker hardened image

 This repository automatically builds a Caddy with L4 plugin Docker hardened image.
-The workflow publishes a package using the same tag as the latest upstream.
+The workflow publishes a package using the same tag as the latest upstream version.

 ## Usage